Committed to connecting the world

 Session 4: YANG and Data Modelling

-This session is about the practicalities of leveraging NETCONF/YANG for network modeling.
-The presentations provide background on YANG and how it has matured over the past ten years in adoption and application.
-Examples are provided to demonstrate the use of modeling techniques and tools to validate models.
-Recent news about how YANG is being used in the ecosystem are also provided.
+This session was about the practicalities of leveraging NETCONF/YANG for network modeling.
+The presentations provided background on YANG and how it has matured over the past ten years in adoption and application.
+Examples were provided to demonstrate the use of modeling techniques and tools to validate models.
+Recent news about how YANG was being used in the ecosystem are also provided.

-Moderators: Scott Mansfield, Ericsson, IEEE 802 YANGsters Chair, ITU-T Q14/15 Rapporteur
+Moderators: Scott Mansfield, IEEE 802 YANGsters Chair, ITU-T Q14/15 Rapporteur, Principal Researcher, Ericsson: Session 4 Introduction – YANG and Data Modelling [Presentation]

 Q&A Session